AndreGleichner/UniversalModuleHost/README.md

 * There's a broker.json declaring child processes and modules to be loaded by default as well as certain properties.
 * Process/Module layout can be changed on demand.
 * Modules may be unloaded/reloaded to e.g. update some on demand.
-* Processes communicate via stdin/stdout for message dispatching to specified services and stderr for logging.
+* Processes communicate via stdin/stdout for publishing messages to specified topics and stderr for logging.
 See [IPC](#ipc) below.
-* Everyone within the closed group of processs may send messages to the broker which dispatches to everyone who has declared interest in messages to specific services.
+* Everyone within the closed group of processs may send messages to the broker which dispatches to everyone who has subscribed to a topic.
 * Managed modules are hosted in a custom host instead of the standard apphost, comhost, muxer, etc. This is mainly to have full control and tweak certain [security](#security) properties.
 * Managed modules are orchestrated by a ManagedHost.dll utilizing AssemblyLoadContext's to somewhat isolate modules and allow dynamic load/unload.
 This uses the great [McMaster.NETCore.Plugins library](https://github.com/natemcmaster/DotNetCorePlugins).
 * Managed UI modules (e.g. WPF apps) usually have assembly DLLs which are actually marked as EXE in PE header.
 A TMHost may only have a single such UI module which is loaded directly instead of ManagedHost.dll.